dykim2/RankedAPI/README.md

 {
-    "restriction": "", // only use if updating one constellation "restrictions": [""], // only use if updating all constellations "type": "all" // either 'all' or 'single', all for all constellations }
+    "restriction": "", // only use if updating one constellation "restrictions": [""], // only use if updating all constellations "type": "all", // either 'all' or 'single', all for all constellations "index": 0 // from 0 to 6, the specific constellation restriction to edit. if larger than 6 or less than 0, throws an error.
+}
 ```